Return to Home

 Define Bands

 Set strict rules.
-"I will not hold less than 50% stocks."
-Write this down in an Investment Policy Statement (IPS).
+"I will not hold less than 50% stocks or more than 80%."
+Write this down in your IPS.

 3